-Spoleto is known to Italians as a city of culture and the arts.
-Italians know, they have something special, something unspoiled in Spoleto.
-It’s not just the Umbrian cuisine, local white wine, or even the UNESCO world heritage site nestled secretly away in Spoleto.
+Italians know they have something special, something unspoiled in Spoleto Italy.
+It’s not just the Umbrian cuisine, local white wine, or even the UNESCO World Heritage site nestled secretly away in Spoleto.
 It’s more of a feeling.
 The one that says, you just found a hidden gem.

-Surrounded by hills, olive groves and vineyards.
 Dating from the 12th century, Spoleto Cathedral has a porticoed facade embellished by a mosaic.
 Inside is a cycle of frescoes by the medieval artist Filippo Lippi.
-The National Archaeological Museum complex displays items from the Bronze Age and Roman times.
-It also includes the restored Roman Theater.

 Ponte delle Torri in Spoleto, Italy

 One of my absolute favorite things about Italian cuisine is that pasta is never just pasta.
-Noodle is not a word that translates to Italian.
-Instead in Italy, each pasta shape has a story behind the name.
-Each pasta shape also has a very specific purpose which correlates to any sugo (sauce) it’s traditionally served with.
+Each pasta shape has a story and a specific purpose and sugo (sauce) it’s traditionally served with.

 Brutal but no less delicious, Stangozzi is a rough, long pasta similar to tagliatelle, perfect to deliver rich sugo made from local seasonal ingredients clinging to each strand.